+should be in place regarding these two areas.
 The WTO "Understanding on Rules and Procedures Governing the Settlement of Disputes" contains no specific safeguard provision covering the types of cases that dispute settlement panels may accept.
-As was the case under the 1947 GATT agreement, WTO panels have authority to conduct broad investigations of members' pracment, WTO panels have authority to conduct broad investigations of members practices and procedures.
+As was the case under the 1947 GATT agreement, WTO panels have authority to conduct broad investigations of members' practices and procedures.
 With the exception of cases involving antidumping procedures, panels are authorized to review the specific uses or applications of members' domestic laws as well as the conformity of the laws to WTO obligations.
 However, the Understanding does stipulate that dispute settlement rulings should be related to existing WTO agreements.
-Specifically, article 3.2 states:
+Specifically, article 3.2 states: The dispute settlement system of the WTO is a central element in providing

-The dispute settlement system of the WTO is a central element in providing accounts and are distability to the multilateral trading system.
-The Members recsecurity and predictability to the multilateral trading system.
-The Members recognize that it serves to preserve the rights and obligations of Members under the covered agreements, and to clarify the existing provisions of those agreements in accordance with customary rules of interpretation of public inter-
+The dispute settlement system of the WTO is a central element in providing security and predictability to the multilateral trading system.
+The Members recognize that it serves to preserve the rights and obligations of Members under the covered agreements, and to clarify the existing provisions of those agreements in accordance with customary rules of interpretation of public international law.

-Recommendations and rulings of the DSB [Dispute Settlement Body-administers the rules and procedures of the Understanding) cannot add to or diminish the rights and obligations provided in the covered agreements.
+Recommendations and rulings of the DSB [Dispute Settlement Body-administers the rules and procedures of the Understanding] cannot add to or diminish the rights and obligations provided in the covered agreements.